-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision ( All pupils are encouraged to participate in all forms of social interaction.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All pupils are encouraged to participate in all forms of social interaction.
 Classroom teaching encourages pupils to interact to aid learning.
 PSHE assemblies help pupils model appropriate social behaviour.
 The playground (where pupils spend a quarter of their time) is an important social learning environment and all pupils are encouraged to use it.
 The school has a clear and robust antibullying policy.
 The school runs many clubs of a physical, creative and academic nature, both at lunchtime and after school, and pupils have the opportunities to attend these.
 All pupils are encouraged to support their class group activities.
 All pupils have the opportunity to attend class trips which enables interaction with the public.
 Some pupils have more difficulties with social situations.
 Prefects are used to help some individuals and groups of pupils with social problems.
 Class teachers give time out of lessons to help pupils learn appropriate social interaction skills.
-The Headteacher and Learning Mentor counsel groups and individuals as required.
-Individual vulnerable pupils often find this the most difficult area of their lives • The SENDCO will take pupils through a targeted social interaction course when necessary.
-0
+The Headteacher supports vulnerable children as required.
+Individual vulnerable pupils often find this the most difficult area of their lives The SENDCO will put interventions in place with the class teacher to support children with social interaction difficulties.
+Lego therapy is used for vulnerable pupils with trained staff Individualised support is provided for focus pupils by TIS trained staff